 A balance between listening, reading, speaking and writing

 There is a planned development of all four skills, which requires a balance in courses between listening, reading, speaking and writing.
 Topics are introduced in a lively way which involves all members of the group.
 It is recognized that group and pair-work are effective means of allowing students to re-inforce structures learned in class.
 The high level of student motivation and natural ability requires a brisk teaching tempo and sufficient open-ended activities to give the learners' imagination and flair every chance to develop in the target language.

 Resources at our disposal should be used to the full

-We utilise all text books, videos, listening materials, multimedia materials in the digital lab, transparencies, self access resources (including CALL) and explanations of grammar rules - with the result that lessons are varied and appropriately paced.
+We utilise all text books, videos, listening materials, multimedia materials in the digital lab, self access resources (including CALL) and explanations of grammar rules - with the result that lessons are varied and appropriately paced.